paytm/Paytm_Drupal_Commerce_Plugin/PaytmCommerceV7.x/commerce_paytm/Readme.txt

 DESCRIPTION :

-		When you Extract the zip file, it has five files
+		When you Extract the zip file, it has below files
 				- commerce_paytm.info
 				- commerce_paytm.module
-				- posttopaytm.php
 				- checksum.php

 		These are simple PHP files with different extensions